digital-land/digital-land/content/guidance/data-principles/index.md

 {{< govuk-section-break "xl" >}}

+## The smaller the better

+Related to how we [structure data](#structuring-data), the smaller the breadth of the data model the easier it'll be to maintain and publish.
+When datasets become too broad there is an increased likelihood for inputted data to be missed, needed to be made non-mandatory, or at worst, guessed.

+{{< govuk-section-break "xl" >}}

 ## Not deleting entries in a register

 One something changes, is superseded, or becomes redundant then a new record should be added to the register the old one can be marked as expired through the use of an [end date](#entry-start-and-end-dates).